martinostlund/syllabus/examinations/examination01/essay.md

 ## Examination assignment - Writing a essay

-In this first examination you will produce a essay.
-Follow this link below to get a grip of what a essay is and what we expect from you.
-The text is in Swedish.
+For this examination you will produce a essay.
+Follow the link below for a description of what an essay is, and what we expect from you (this text is in Swedish).

 [Essä](https://github.com/CS-LNU-Learning-Objects/written-essay/blob/master/essay-sv.md)

-## Hand-in instructions
+## Submission instructions
 * The essay should be written in Swedish or English
-* The format should be pdf
+* The format for the submitted version should be pdf
 * The essay should be submitted via Urkund (plagiarism checking system)
-* The essay submitted for peer review should not contain any identifying information - no name or personal information.
-(So that the peer review process can be performed anonymously).
+* The essay submitted for peer review should be stripped of any personal identifying information (no name - so that the peer review process can be performed anonymously).

 ## Subjects to choose from
-In this assignment you will get a few subjects to choose from that is connected to the web and web science area.
-Each area can include different framing of a question - Chose to focus on one!
+In this assignment you will be presented with a few subject areas from which to choose - see end of this document.
-You will find the areas to choose from at the end of this document.

 ## Examination
-Your written essay will go through a peer-review done by two of your class mates.
-This means that **you also will get two essays to read and to give constructive feedback.
-This is also an important part of the examination!** and you should send your peer-review comments to your class mate (as feedback) and also post your comments to the examiner (through a form).
-After you have got your peer-review you have the chance to improve your essay before the final deadline grading.
-After the first deadline you will get an email with two other essays that you have to do a peer review on. **The email will also include further instructions.**

-The length of the essay should be something about 1500 - 2500 words.
-But think more of the quality of the text then counting words!
+**Each student will perform two peer reviews on assigned class mates' essays.** This is an important part of the examination!
+You will have a chance to revise your essay with consideration to the comments you yourself receive before the final version of the essay is submitted.
+The final grade is based on this final version.
+The quality of your peer review will also be considered.

-The grade is A to F following the following criteria:
+The grade is A to F. Grading criteria:

-A: The student has clearly gaining knowledge of her/his subject.
-The reflections have a solid reference back to high quality articles.
-The language in the essay is perfect and the essay is a interesting reading where the student submits her/his own thoughts in a grounded way.
-The student follow the directions regarding the formal presentation of the essay.
-The student is giving valuable feedback to it´s peer-review where the student clearly show understanding of it´s peers work.
+A: The student exhibits excellent knowledge and understanding of the subject area in description and analysis, which are supported by high quality references.
+The essay is well-structured, easy to follow and is written in correct and precise language.
+The student presents his/her own thoughts, conjectures and conclusions in a manner that their connection to, and grounding in, referenced work is clear.
+The student has followed the instructions regarding the formal presentation of the essay and has participated in the peer review process, where he/she has shown excellent ability in understanding and analysing the work of his/her fellow students and provided valuable and actionable constructive feedback.

-C: The student show knowledge of her/his subject.
-The reflections have a solid reference back to articles.
-The language in the essay is good where the student submits her/his own thoughts in grounded way.
-The student follow the directions regarding the formal presentation of the essay.
-The student is giving valuable feedback to it´s peer-review where the student show some understanding of it´s peers work.

-E: The student show some of her/his subject.
-The reflections have a solid reference back to articles.
-The language in the essay is tolerable where the student submits her/his own thoughts in grounded way.
-The student follow the directions regarding the formal presentation of the essay.
-The student is giving feedback to it´s peer-review where the student show some understanding of it´s peers work.
+C: The student exhibits good knowledge and understanding of the subject area in description and analysis, which are supported by fair quality references.
+The essay is resonably well-structured, easy to follow and is written in correct language.
+The student presents his/her own thoughts, conjectures and conclusions in a manner that their connection to, and grounding in, referenced work is reasonably clear.
+The student has followed the instructions regarding the formal presentation of the essay and has participated in the peer review process, where he/she has shown good ability in understanding and analysing the work of his/her fellow students and provided useful constructive feedback.

+E: The student exhibits some knowledge and a fair understanding of the subject area in description and analysis, of which most is supported by references that are of reasonable quality.
+The essay may have flaws in its structure and presentation, but its main points and conclusions should be easily discernible and understandable to the reader.
+The way the student connects his/her own thoughts, conjectures and conclusions to that of referenced materials may contain some omissions and be lacking in depth, but the main lines of reasoning should be grounded in referenced material.
+The student has followed the instructions regarding the formal presentation of the essay and has participated in the peer review process, where he/she has shown fair ability in understanding and analysing the work of his/her fellow students and provided relevant feedback.

-Fx: The essay is not up to the standards for passing but could be complemented for a grade of E or D.
+Fx: The essay does not meet the stated standard for a passing grade, but may be revised up to, but no higher than a grade of E or D.
-F: The essay is not written or not close to passing and the student should redo her/his work
+F: The essay has been failed, and the student will have to resubmit.

 ## Areas (text in Swedish)
 Här följer de ämnen du kan välja att fördjupa dig i.